Welcome to the MCHS AICE Cambridge Homepage

 To view a recording of the presentation, please click here.

 The Advanced International Certificate of Education program (AICE) is an innovative and accelerated method of academic study offered solely through the Cambridge Assessment International Education, a division of the University of Cambridge in the United Kingdom--an institution consistently ranked as one of the top five academic universities in the world.
 AICE provides a flexible, broad-based curriculum that is offered worldwide at schools and colleges in over 161 countries.
 For over 170 years the prestigious University of Cambridge has been setting worldwide curriculum standards through their examinations.

 Why are AICE courses and the AICE Diploma important?

 American universities have responded enthusiastically to AICE.
 The Florida Legislature has identified AICE as a graduation option and acceleration mechanism through which students can be awarded up to 45 hours of college credit at all public universities and colleges in Florida.
 Students earning the AICE Diploma currently qualify for the maximum Florida Academic Scholars tuition scholarship, and students completing the curriculum (without earning the diploma) may earn the Florida Medallion Scholars tuition award.

 Why should students enroll in AICE courses?

 The AICE program of study at Martin County High School offers students one of the most demanding and rigorous college preparatory programs in the world.
 After completing at least one course in each of three academic areas, students have the flexibility to choose a course of study that best meets their abilities and interests.
 Students also have the option of taking AICE courses and their subsequent exams in order to earn college credits without applying for the AICE Diploma.
-Regardless of the option chosen, enrollment in these rigorous courses will benefit WCHS students in the college application process.
+Regardless of the option chosen, enrollment in these rigorous courses will benefit MCHS students in the college application process.

 Why is AICE preferable to IB?